Shajar87/SMOKE-DETECTION-SYSTEM-USING-ARDUINO-UNO-MQ2-SMOKE-SENSOR/README.md

 - **Visual Alerts**: LEDs provide instant feedback when smoke levels exceed the threshold.
 - **Audible Alarm**: The buzzer emits an alert sound when smoke levels reach a dangerous level.

-Overall, this project delivers a simple and effective solution for detecting smoke and hazardous gases in real-time, with the added benefit of remote monitoring.
+Overall, this project delivers a simple and effective solution for detecting smoke and hazardous gases in real-time.